-In Fiscal Year 2018, OGE made significant progress toward working down its backlog of requests.
+In Fiscal Year 2019, OGE made significant progress toward working down its backlog of requests.
 As background, OGE received an unprecedented number of FOIA requests to be processed by its small FOIA team in Fiscal Year 2017, amounting to an approximate 450% increase in FOIA requests compared to Fiscal Year 2016.
 The responsive records were often voluminous and raised complicated legal questions related to disclosure of financial and other private information.
-Despite continuing to receive a higher than average number of FOIA requests in Fiscal Year 2018, OGE reduced its backlog by approximately 56 percent.
+Despite continuing to receive a higher than average number of FOIA requests in Fiscal Years 2018 and 2019, OGE reduced its backlog by approximately 70 percent.

 In addition to reducing its backlog number, OGE made other efforts to lessen the impact of its backlog of requests.
-Throughout Fiscal Year 2018, OGE provided a large number of interim records releases in response to voluminous requests.
+Throughout Fiscal Year 2019, OGE provided a large number of interim records releases in response to voluminous requests.
 In addition, OGE made efforts to reach out to requesters with pending requests to provide status updates and other relevant information.
 For example, OGE often alerted requesters to new posted records that were similar to the topics of their requests.
-Finally, OGE continued to assess ways to organize its posted FOIA records to make that information more useful to requesters and other stakeholders.
-For example, OGE recently added the date of release to its posted responses so that requesters and other members of the public can find the most recent releases quickly.